jonathan-pap/ML_Pipeline/README.md

     3. Fake_Double_Feature_Linear_Data.py
     4. Fake_Double_Feature_NonLinear_Data_with_Functional_Noise.py
  2. Thise will create 5 different .csv files of data
- 3. Next run each of the files, and explore and play and understand the functionality of the script. look at the fake data creation.
+ 3. Next run each of the files, in the folder *Intro_to_Regression_Modeling*  and explore and play and understand the functionality of the script. look at the fake data creation.

- 💡 you can `import sys as sys`, and enter the follow code `sys.quit()` in the script to force stop, so you not running the complete script.
+ 💡 you can `import sys`, and enter the follow code `sys.quit()` in the script to force stop, so you not running the complete script.

  <img src="/images/sys_quite.png" height="380" width="450">